-In the east track, the 61 GLAH14 (terrain) returns (Figure 6a) showed a unimodal distribution, around 317 m above mean sea level, and the 31 GLAH06 returns showed a unimodal distribution (Figure 6b) centred at 316 m.
-Since the terrain-canopy separation should be 10 m or more, both of these seemed to be representing either canopy or terrain.
-The nearest UAV measurements showed the terrain about 10 m below this, and TanDEM-X showed an elevation of 316-318 m in this region.
-The classification, as shown in Figure 2, indicated that this area is palm-dominated, whereas the other satellite and UAV altimetry used here was acquired over hardwood tree regions, suggesting that the larger leaves of the palm swamp forming a more even and lower canopy prevented ground returns.
+230 In the east track, the 61 GLAH14 (terrain) returns (Figure 6 (a)) showed a unimodal distribution, 231 around 317 m above mean sea level, and the 31 GLAH06 returns showed a unimodal distribution 232 (Figure 6 (b)) centred at 316 m.
+Since the terrain-canopy separation should be 10 m or more, both of 233 these seem to be representing either canopy or terrain.
+The nearest UAV measurements show the 234 terrain about 10 m below this, and TanDEM-X shows an elevation of 316-318 m in this region.
+The 235 classification, as shown in Figure 3, indicates that this area is palm-dominated, whereas the other 236 satellite and UAV altimetry used here was acquired over hardwood tree regions, suggesting that the 237 larger leaves of the palm swamp forming a more even and lower canopy are preventing ground 238 returns.